gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 import { ISettings } from '@gooddata/sdk-backend-spi';
 import { IVisualizationClass } from '@gooddata/sdk-model';

-// Warning: (ae-internal-missing-underscore) The name "CatalogRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type CatalogRecording = {
     items: CatalogItem[];
     groups: ICatalogGroup[];
 };

-// Warning: (ae-internal-missing-underscore) The name "compositeBackend" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export function compositeBackend(...components: CompositeBackendPart[]): IAnalyticalBackend;

-// Warning: (ae-internal-missing-underscore) The name "CompositeBackendPart" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type CompositeBackendPart = {
     workspace: string;
     backend: IAnalyticalBackend;
 };

-// Warning: (ae-internal-missing-underscore) The name "DataViewAll" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const DataViewAll: string;

-// Warning: (ae-internal-missing-underscore) The name "DataViewFirstPage" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const DataViewFirstPage: string;

-// Warning: (ae-internal-missing-underscore) The name "dataViewWindow" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const dataViewWindow: (offset: number[], size: number[]) => string;

-// Warning: (ae-internal-missing-underscore) The name "DisplayFormRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type DisplayFormRecording = {
     obj: IAttributeDisplayFormMetadataObject;